mspnp/cloud-design-patterns/valet-key/Readme.md

 10 - Open the file appsettings.json from the ValetKey.Client project and change the setting for ServiceEndpointUrl to   [your-URL]**/api/sas/**
 	* By default this is set to **http://localhost:10194/api/sas** which set up to run locally.

-You can verify that the blob has been sucessfully uploaded by using the Azure Portal:
+You can verify that the blob has been successfully uploaded by using the Azure portal or Azure Storage Explorer:

 1 - Go to your Storage Account, from left menu select "container" 2 - Click on the container named "valetkeysample"